hardlanebakura/PythonFlaskVirtualPiano/README.md

 #VirtualPiano project

-This project is a virtual piano website with options to upload your sheet,
+This project is a virtual piano website with options to play the piano, upload your music sheet, message other users, or let others know you are interested in learning/teaching.

 ## Special features